frshjb373/markup_example/README.md

   Contractor's js code

 ##### Images
-Images placed here will be processed by imagemin or svgmin and placed in `public_html/images`.
+- Images placed here will be processed by imagemin or svgmin and copied to `public_html/assets/images`.

 ### public_html/assets/